Indexing analysis

 };

-dim_ranges encodes the inclusive box constraints for the dimension parameters d of the indexing map, which usually coincide with the shape of the output tensor for ops like transpose, reduce, elementwise, dot, but there are some exceptions like HloConcatenateInstruction.
+dim_vars_ encode the inclusive box constraints for the dimension variables d of the indexing map, which usually coincide with the shape of the output tensor for ops like transpose, reduce, elementwise, dot, but there are some exceptions like HloConcatenateInstruction.

-symbol_ranges encode possible values that s parameters can take.
+range_vars_ encode possible values that r parameters can take.

 Let's study-by-example to understand what's all of the above actually means.